Criminal procedure

 Robert L Misner, " Legislatively Mandated Speedy Trials" (1984) 8 Criminal Law Journal 17

-[ A report to the New South Wales Law Reform Commission, which was made possible by a grant from the Law Foundation of New South Wales.]
+• A report to the NSW Law Reform Commission, which was made possible by a grant from the Law Foundation of NSW.

 Terms of reference